 Dry beans are easy to grow and can be stored after harvest for a healthy, delicious meal all winter long.
 There’s a lot of satisfaction in producing your own low-cost, vegetable-based protein on the farm.

-Plant beans after the last frost date in your area, and ideally, wait until the soil is well-warmed (70-90 degrees F).
+Plant beans after the last frost date in your area, and ideally, wait until the soil is well-warmed (70 to 90 degrees F).
 Beans should be direct seeded into the soil.

 Space seeds 1 1/2 inches apart.
 Space rows 14 to 36 inches apart depending on your equipment.
-If you are growing a small amount of beans to hand harvest, space rows closer together.
+If you are growing a small number of beans to hand-harvest, space rows closer together.
 If you are using a tractor, space 36 inches apart.

 Mulch during early growth to keep weeds down.
 Once plants are well-established, they are excellent at shading out weeds.